 Eligible Match: Monetary contributions, land value, and in-kind donations of materials and labor.

-Project Evaluation: Eligible projects will be evaluated by a review committee staffed by multiple State agencies.
+Project Evaluation: Eligible projects will be evaluated by the Next Level Trails rating committee staffed by multiple State agencies.
 Applications will be evaluated based on the following:

 Preference given to:

 - Projects that connect multiple cities, towns or counties.

 - Projects that further the completion of the State Visionary Trail System (regionally significant projects only).